w-tv/cicero-dev/README.md

 Various things in this project have been labeled TO⁠DO, to eventually be dealt with.
 You can also grep for this.
 There is something weaker than a TO⁠DO, which is a Could, which just notes the possibility of developing in a different direction in the future.
 The idea is that all TO⁠DOs must be dealt with (even the ones that are just "figure out if we need to do this") and the sooner the better; Coulds can hang around indefinitely.

+Incidentally, all times the text "TO⁠DO" is mentioned but does not actually mark a TO⁠DO I need to deal with, such as in the above paragraph, I use a unicode character U+2060 WORD JOINER in the middle, which generally stops grep-like tools from picking up on that string.
+You should also do this, as it will make your grep results cleaner.

 ## Additional information about streamlit

 If you have any questions about streamlit, checkout its [documentation](https://docs.streamlit.io) and [community forums](https://discuss.streamlit.io).
 If you have any questions about Cicero, he wrote some books you can read.